Poland, Hungary scold Macron after his warning on values

 "His start has not been very promising.
 He thought yesterday that he could kick the central European countries.
 This is not how it works here."

-Polish Prime Minister Beata Szydlo accused Macron of showing off his antipathy toward central European states in the media.
+Polish Prime Minister Beata Szydlo accused Macron of showing off his antipathy towards central European states in the media.

 "It's good to talk about facts, not use stereotypes," she said.